jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

 ### Bends
 - **[Simple-Simon-under bend.][simple-simon-under]**
 Use in place of sheetbend for joining slippery or dissimilar ropes.
 About as easy as the name suggests.
+Its ends are tidily parallel to its standing parts, convenient if you have to reeve the knot through an eye.
 - **[Vice-versa bend.][vice-versa-bend]**
-Use in place of sheetbend for joining bungee lines.
+Use in place of sheetbend for joining stretchy rope.
+Tidy like the Simple Simon.
 - **Butterfly bend.**
 Use alpine butterfly in place of sheetbend wherever ease of untying after extreme stress is valued more than tidiness.
 - **[Zeppelin bend.][zeppelin-bend]**
-Use anywhere that you might use the butterfly bend, such as for mooring blimps.
-Also suitable for joining bungee lines.
+Use anywhere that you might use the butterfly bend, especially in stretchy rope.
+The untidiest of the bunch, buts the most easily untied.

 I tested the security of eight bends.
 Check out the [results][bend-test].
 {:.tangent}